vahid.niasar@manchester.ac.uk +44 (0) 161 52 93 082

 Project Work Packages

-PINCH brings together scientists from University of Manchester, Durham University, Princeton University, BP, Equinor, Shell to deliver project aims in five work packages (WP).
+PINCH brings together scientists from The University of Manchester, Durham University, Princeton University, BP, Equinor, and Shell to achieve the project objectives through five work packages (WPs).

 Pore-scale experiments

-WP1 addresses fundamental questions at pore scale to delineate impacts of THR conditions on salt formation and its aggregation regime under high-pressure high-temperature (HPHT) conditions.
-HPHT optical visualisation of micromodels and HPHT synchrotron-based X-ray imaging of micro-core flooding will be used to visualise the real-time change of pore morphology under different conditions.
-WP1 will deliver unique and valuable four-dimensional data sets to establish fundamental knowledge and to support WP3 data requirements.
+WP1 addresses fundamental questions at the pore scale to investigate the impact of thermodynamic, hydrodynamic, and rock heterogeneity (THR) conditions on salt formation and its aggregation under high-pressure, high-temperature (HPHT) conditions.
+Using HPHT optical visualisation of micromodels and synchrotron-based X-ray imaging of micro-core flooding, we will observe real-time changes in pore morphology under varying conditions.
+WP1 will generate unique, 4D datasets to establish foundational knowledge and support the data requirements of WP3.

 Core-scale experiments

-WP2 addresses similar research questions as WP1 in real rock materials at a larger physical scale (core).
-BGS will facilitate access to the rock materials required.
+WP2 explores similar research questions as WP1 but at a larger physical scale using real rock materials (core samples).
+The British Geological Survey will facilitate access to the required rock materials.
 Additionally, pressure injectivity and rock mechanical properties will be measured under different THR conditions.
-We will address the knowledge gaps in the role of these factors on the injectivity loss.
-This will assist development of predictive modelling as envisaged in WP3.
+This work will address knowledge gaps regarding the role of these factors in injectivity loss, aiding the development of predictive models as outlined in WP3.

 Pore- to Darcy-scale modelling